AlexsLemonade/OpenScPCA-nf/README.md

 ### Stub runs

 All of the above commands will run the complete workflow processes.
-To test the general logic of the workflow without , you can use a stub run by including the `-stub` argument and `-profile stub`.
+To test the general logic of the workflow without running the full workflow you can use a stub run by including the `-stub` argument and `-profile stub`.

 ```bash
 nextflow run AlexsLemonade/OpenScPCA-nf -stub -profile stub